clearlinux/clear-linux-documentation/source/clear-linux/tutorials/wordpress/wordpress.rst

 WordPress\* use case tutorial
 #############################

-Welcome to our WordPress\* use case tutorial.
-This tutorial describes the steps to setup a webserver to host a WordPress site using |CL-ATTR|.
+This tutorial describes how to setup a webserver to host a WordPress site using

-In this tutorial we assume your system is already running |CL|.
-For instructions on how to install |CL| on bare metal, see the :ref:`bare metal install<bare-metal-install>` page from our :ref:`get-started` guide.
-For your convenience, we have split this tutorial into two sections:
+|CL-ATTR|.
+The tutorial is split into two sections:

 #.
 Setting up a LAMP webserver with :ref:`web-server-install`.